 - Did you use strong verbs to describe your job experience?

-- Did you stay away from using trite buzzwords like hard working, proactive, dynamic?
+- Did you stay away from using overused buzzwords like hard working, proactive, dynamic?

 Proofreading is a step you should never miss!
 HR professionals warn that resumes with misspelled words and grammatical errors are sure to land in the wastebasket.
 However, you may not be the best person to proofread your document.
-Most of us are prone to passing over some details when checking our own work because we are too familiar with it.
+Most of us are prone to passing over some details when checking our own work.
+This is because we are too familiar with it (our brain fills in small details that are missing).
 Instead, ask a friend or your career coach to review it for you.
-But if there’s absolutely nobody else who can do it for you, at least let your resume rest for one to two days before you go back to it.
+If there’s nobody else who can do it for you, at least let your resume rest for one to two days before you go back to it.
 This will allow you to proofread with fresh eyes.

 You should check:

-- Each section to see if all the information is complete.
-Be sure to check the headings if they are spelled and formatted correctly.
+- Each section to see if you have complete information.
+Be sure to check the headings to see if they are spelled and formatted correctly.

-- After going through and correcting the entire document, go through it again this time thinking like the recruiter.
-Are all the important information in the top half of the document?
+- After going through the entire document, go through it again this time thinking like a recruiter.
 Is your resume interesting and relevant?
+Did you put the most important information in the top half of the document?

 Consistency and white space

 To make your resume polished and easy to read, it should have a consistent format and enough white space.
 Format refers to how your information is arranged.
-For example, using the reverse chronological order for listing down your job experience.
-Or using the order: Job title/Company/Dates of employment for each job.
-Following one format throughout the document will make it easy to read.
+For example, the reverse chronological order for your job experience or using – Job title/Company/Dates of employment – for each job.
+Following a consistent format throughout the document will make it easy to read.

 You should check: